-Dr David Nott OBE, Consultant Surgeon at St Mary’s Hospital and author of the bestselling memoir War Doctor: Surgery on the Front Line, will be talking to Professor Henrietta Bowden-Jones, RSM Psychiatry Section President, about his career and life experiences dealing with patients in conflict and catastrophe zones.
+Dr David Nott OBE, Consultant Surgeon at St Mary’s Hospital and author of the bestselling memoir War Doctor: Surgery on the Front Line, will be talking to Professor Henrietta Bowden-Jones OBE, RSM Psychiatry Section President, about his career and life experiences dealing with patients in conflict and catastrophe zones.
 David will also be discussing the difficulties in training war doctors and why he set up the David Nott Foundation.

 David gained his medical degree from Manchester University, and in 1992 gained his FRCS from the Royal College of Surgeons of England to become a Consultant Surgeon.
 Currently, he is a Consultant Surgeon at St Mary’s Hospital where he specialises in vascular and trauma surgery, and also performs cancer surgery at the Royal Marsden Hospital.
 David is an authority in laparoscopic surgery and was the first surgeon to combine laparoscopic and vascular surgery.